Recognize. Treat. Protect yourself.

 Depending on what your symptoms look like and which sexually transmitted infection (STI) is suspected, a test can be performed in different ways: Often it is enough for the doctor to take a close look at suspicious skin areas.
 However, it is also possible that your blood, urine or other bodily fluids are examined.
 And sometimes a smear is taken of the affected mucous membrane, such as the vagina, penis, buttocks or mouth.
 Such examinations are quite normal - so there is no need to be embarrassed.

-If you want to know more about sexually transmitted infections (STIs), you can find a lot of information on the Internet at www.liebesleben.de.
-There you can also order further brochures for free.
 You can also contact the telephone and online advice service of the Federal Centre for Health Education (BZGA) in person - or anonymously if you prefer - by calling 0221-892031 or via the Internet at www.aidsberatung.de.